plone/training/mastering_plone/restapi.rst

 Implementing the talklist
 -------------------------

+We will use `Mobile Angular UI <http://mobileangularui.com/>`_ to develop our app.
+This is a relatively lightweight javascript framework for developing hybrid web apps built on top of `AngularJS <https://angularjs.org/>`_.
+There are a lot of other frameworks available (e.g. Ionic, OnsenUI, Sencha, ...), but most of them have more dependencies than `Mobile Angular UI`.
+For example, most of them require NodeJS as a development web server.
+Our focus is Plone and interacting with `plone.restapi`, and `Mobile Angular UI` perfectly suits our needs because it simply let's us use Plone as our development webserver.

-As mentioned earlier we will use Mobile Angular UI to develop our app.
-We could use NodeJS and npm to download and install a distribution package, but for the purpose of our training we will simply use Plone as our development webserver.
-To that end, we download the current master branch of `Mobile Angular UI <https://github.com/mcasimir/mobile-angular-ui/archive/master.zip>`_ from Github, extract it and copy the `dist` folder into a new subdirectory of `browser` named `talklist`.
+To get started, we download the current `master branch of Mobile Angular UI <https://github.com/mcasimir/mobile-angular-ui/archive/master.zip>`_ from Github, extract it and copy the `dist` folder into a new subdirectory of `browser` named `talklist`.
 So, assuming the current working directory is the buildout directory:

 .. code-block:: bash